How we use Orbit to build Orbit

 Our Slack group is an important part of our community, where developer advocates and community managers share ideas and resources, provide feedback on the product, and discuss the Orbit Model.

-I tag these folks with “Slack” and send them a personal welcome DM, aided by having their Orbit profile at hand.
+I send new members a personal welcome DM, aided by having their Orbit profile at hand.

 Manage open source repositories